elliot-drew/structural-bioinf-workshop/README.md

 ## Using/Adapting this workshop

 I have absolutely no issue with people using or adapting content from this workshop for their own students/work.
-I just ask you give me, Elliot Drew, credit as the original author of the work.
+I just ask you give me, Elliot Drew, credit as the original author of the work - a link to this repo would be sufficient.